CoopAtCanvas/canvas-style-guide/README.md

 <a name="scss"></a>
 ## 8. SCSS
-* Use SCSS syntax and never SASS
+* Use SCSS syntax and never SASS.
 * Avoid unnecessary nesting.
 * Keep your nesting limited to 3 levels.
 * Keep SCSS partials limited to 500 lines.
+* Avoid nesting more than 50 lines.
 * Always place `@extend` statements on the first lines of a declaration block.
 * Always place `@include` statements on the last lines of a declaration block.